Summary

 Taylor & Francis is committed to enabling sustainable open research initiatives that lead to more open scholarly communications.
 We will find an appropriate open home for any research based on sound science that is submitted to us.

-We will focus on routes to open access that recognize the value that publishers add to the research communication ecosystem.
-As with any commercial undertaking or enterprise, publishers must be compensated for the services we provide.
+We will focus on routes to open access that recognise the value that publishers add to the research communication ecosystem.
+As with any commercial undertaking or enterprise, publishers need to be compensated for the services we provide.

 A successful open research ecosystem requires a variety of approaches and the acceptance that not all disciplines will move towards this goal at the same speed.